Using RDS Data API - Amazon Aurora

 Enabling or disabling Data API (Aurora Serverless v1 only)

 Use the following procedures to enable or disable Data API on existing Aurora Serverless v1 databases.
-To enable or disable Data API on Aurora PostgreSQL Serverless v2 and provisioned databases, use the procedures in Enabling or disabling Data API (Aurora PostgreSQL Serverless v2 and provisioned).
+To enable or disable Data API on Aurora Serverless v2 and provisioned databases, use the procedures in Enabling or disabling Data API (Aurora Serverless v2 and provisioned).

 When you modify an Aurora Serverless v1 DB cluster, you enable Data API in the RDS console's Connectivity section.